 Isn't the Amazon endangered?

 Yes, seriously so.
-The Amazon covers a huge expanse of territory, as large as the continental U.S. Many of the countries that encompass the Amazon have rapidly growing populations of urban poor that are expanding into the jungle’s edge seeking economic survival.
-Some local governments, in a misguided search for economic benefits, are also eager to subsidize ranchers, loggers and farmers to help expand their operations into the jungle.
+The Amazon covers a huge expanse of territory, as large as the continental U.S. Many of the countries that encompass the Amazon have rapidly growing populations expanding into the jungle’s edge, often seeking economic survival.
+Some local governments, in a misguided search for economic benefits, are also eager to subsidize ranchers, loggers and farmers to help expand their operations into the Amazon.
 Miners are polluting and disturbing the pure waters.
 Road builders and developers are burning the edges of the forests.
 All these factors are slowly taking their toll and will unquestionably continue to alter the Amazon’s pristine state.
 Luckily, the central Amazon is an extremely mutable environment that floods for several months and then dries up with little or no rain.
 This environment makes expansion and settlement difficult and almost always economically unproductive.
 It has taken decades for any understanding of this counterproductive reality to be accepted.
 Ultimately, these harsh economic realities may offer ways to help save the Amazon.

-Slowly, we are seeing an increasing awareness of the Amazon’s value in its natural state.
-Governments and businesses are recognizing that there are productive sustainable uses of the Amazon that do not contribute to its destruction.
-Eco-tourism, birding and catch and release fishing are just a few among the many low-impact uses that engender profits for the countries and peoples of Amazonia without damaging the ecosystem.
+The last two decades have seen an increasing awareness of the Amazon’s value in its natural state.
+Governments and businesses are finally recognizing that there are productive sustainable uses of the Amazon that do not contribute to its destruction.
+Eco-tourism, birding, ornamental fish collecting and catch and release sport fishing are just a few among the many low-impact uses that can engender economic benefits for the countries and peoples of Amazonia without damaging the ecosystem.
 Selective harvesting of valuable plants and collection of pharmaceuticals are corporate uses with great potential value.
 It is an international, national and individual responsibility to help further protect and preserve the Amazon.
-Many organizations are focused on helping in this effort.
-National parks are springing up throughout the basin.
-Encouraging more of these protected areas will help ensure the survival of this incredible, international natural treasure.
+Although many governmental and non-governmental organizations have been focused on helping achieve this goal, many early efforts were often misguided attempts at simply creating closed off reserves and unvisited national parks.
+Slowly but steadily, this early protectionism is being replaced by enlightened conservation philosophies.
+Encouraging sustainable use and a social contract with the growing populace of these regions is the only way to ensure the survival of this incredible, international natural treasure.

-Wider acceptance of non-destructive uses and careful management of extractive reserves is a positive direction for the future.
+Wider acceptance of non-destructive uses and careful management of sustainable extractive reserves is a positive direction for the future.
 Each individual who takes even the smallest step or makes even the smallest contribution to assist these efforts ultimately lends more momentum to a world-wide movement to keep this essential planetary resource intact for future generations.
-Help if you can.
+Wouldn’t it be great to be able to take your grandchild fishing here with you?
+So, help if you can.
 Get your government to help, if you can.
 Spread the word, if you can.

 How can I learn more?

-Learn more about fishing trips - Explore the rest of our website or just call us.
-We have detailed information about where to go and how to catch peacock bass in our Peacock Bass Primer.
-We have articles about various rivers and peacock bass destinations as well as detailed itineraries for peacock bass and trips for many other species as well.
-See our Home Page.
-Find out about fishing for payara and pirapitinga and giant Amazon catfish in Brazil’s Guyana Shield mountains.
-A complete listing of trips can be found under the "Our Trips" section in the top menu.
+Learn more about our fishing trips - Explore the rest of our website or just call us.
+We can provide detailed information about where and when to go to best match your personal fishing preferences and expectations.
+Learn how to catch peacock bass in our Peacock Bass Primer.
+Read our articles about various rivers and peacock bass destinations.
+Find out about fishing for payara and giant Amazon catfish in Brazil’s Guyana Shield mountains.
+A complete listing of our peacock bass and exotic species trips, with real-time availability and detailed itineraries can be found under the "Our Trips" section in the top menu.
 See below for information on how to contact us directly.
 Except for fishing, we love nothing more than talking about fishing!

 Learn more about peacock bass and the other fierce fishes of the Amazon - Check out our peacock bass ID guide to find out what species you're catching.
-There are fifteen recognized species at this time.
-Look in our science and conservation section for information about the peacock bass and its unique pulsative environment.
+There are sixteen recognized species peacock bass at this time.
+Look over our science and conservation section for information about the peacock bass and its unique pulsative environment.
 Our Gamefish of the Amazon section will give you a basic course on many of the other exotic fighting species found in the Amazon .

 For more information about available fishing trips for peacock bass & other exotic species, contact us;